 There is an island called Melita, o judges, separated from Sicily by a sufficiently wide and perilous navigation.
 Fourth Oration of Cicero in the Trial of Gaius Verres.
 Translation by Charles D. Yonge (1888).

-Archaeological Museum of Valletta: clay/stone figurines portraying women
+Archaeological Museum of Valletta: clay/stone figurines most likely portraying Mother Goddesses

 The Maltese islands (Malta, Gozo and three islets) are located at the centre of the Mediterranean, but too far away from the coasts of Sicily and Africa to be routinely visited by ancient ships which followed a coastal route.
 In addition the islands do not have high mountains (the highest elevation reaches 258 meters, less than a thousand feet), so that they are not visible from a great distance.